paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-01-05-scoped-css.md

 ---
-title: Scalable HTML & CSS for any kind of web application
+title: Why CSS scoping and how it works in Paperclip
 description: How to use Paperclip to
 slug: scoped-css-with-paperclip
 authors: